 Note:Please create a DIFF_PREP_WORK folder in your home directory and copy the example registration settings.dmc file in to the folder.
 The software expects the settings file to be in the DIFF_PREP_WORK folder.

 Note:If you are processing human data, you are not required to provide a registration settings file and the software will process the data with preset options.
 The options used in processing such datasets will be written in the proc folder as .dmc.
 The output resolution will be in the native resolution of the image.

 Note:You may modify the registration settings file before processing to suit your study.
 The options are explained in the registration settings.dmc (can open with any text editor) and the same file can be used for the entire study.

 Note:You may use ‘will_be_drbuddied 1’ option to turn on this tag.
 This will run the only the motion and eddy distortion correction in DIFFPREP.
 You may then refer to section on DRBUDDI for further steps in generating EPI corrected data.
 Also refer the section on DIFFPREP outputs to see what outputs will be generated in the proc folder if the will_be_drbuddied option is turned on.

 Note:It is essential to look at your bmtxt files for both up and down data to make sure they match.
 The signs on all columns and rows in the up_bmtxt should match to the corresponding rows and columns in the down_bmtxt file.
 Please refer to DRBUDDI section for information on outputs if these two bmtxts do not match.

 The screenshot will show you an example of the processing steps that occur when running DIFFPREP.

-The steps are as follows and depending on your registration settings.
 The example shown here is for a dataset run with the following settings: gibbs ringing correction-on, denoising-on, no EPI disortion correction.

 Please refer the home page citations section to cite TORTOISE-DIFFPREP.